 While not completely essential, choosing a theme can help make the space look finished and help you create a cohesive design for the area.
 It can also help you narrow down your choices for decoration.
 For instance, deciding on a jungle theme will mean looking for greens and blues with cute animal patterns.

 You could also choose a classic theme such as blue for a boy and pink for a girl, or choose a gender-neutral colour scheme.
-This is entirely down to personal preference.
+Perhaps even create a theme around photos of friends and family This is entirely down to personal preference.
 What is important is that you have an idea of what you want the finished nursery to look like.

 Make It Clutter-Free